 AEDs were first recommended by the AHA for determining if VF was occurring in 1995.
-Furthermore, the AHA only advised basic CPR for all individuals that lacked an advanced airway, or intubated.
-Furthermore, lay rescuers were not advised to check for a pulse within this set of guidelines, just signs of circulation, such as coloration of skin and capillary refill.
+Furthermore, the AHA only advised basic CPR for all individuals that lacked an advanced airway or intubated.
+Furthermore, lay rescuers were not advised to check for a pulse within this set of guidelines, just signs of circulation, such as coloration of the skin and capillary refill.
 This guideline would eventually make its way into the guidelines for health professionals as well.

 Algorithm Standards in 1995

 The algorithm for performing CPR and BLS in 1995 began with the same traditional standard of verifying the scene for safety.
 If the victim or person was unresponsive, the algorithm advised lay rescuers to shout for help or use a mobile device.
 Since mobile technology was still relatively new, most lay rescuers would have simply shouted for help and for someone to contact EMS.